Kenneth Sidney AYRES

 Ken’s older sister Nellie died in 1934 when she was 21, and was buried in the graveyard of St Laurence's Church in South Hinksey.

-At some point in the next three years Ken joined the 1st Battalion of the Ox & Bucks Light Infantry as a Private, service number 5385925.
+Ken joined the 1st Battalion of the Ox & Bucks Light Infantry as a Private, service number 5385925.
 His younger brother Gordon (who had previously worked as a clerk) joined the ground crew of the RAF and served in Burma and India, amongst other places.

 In mid-June 1944 Ken’s battalion began moving from Faversham in Kent to the London Docks, to sail to Northern France to take part in the Normandy D-Day operations.
 The advanced party, the tracked vehicle party, and the marching troops reconvened at Bény-sur-Mer, 13km north of Caen, towards the end of June.
 From there they moved to the Le Haut du Bosq area.
 On 14 July the battalion received orders for an attack on the enemy-held hamlet of Cayer, south-west of Caen.
 The battle which followed resulted in over 170 British casualties – killed, wounded or missing.
 Ken Ayres survived that battle, but shortly afterwards the battalion was at nearby Bougy, under spasmodic fire from enemy artillery and mortars.
 Ken was probably killed in one of those attacks; he died on 3 August 1944, aged 29.